57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 Take crypto today - many users want to chase better yields, buy an NFT on a different chain, or participate in a DAO that doesn’t live where their assets are.
 These are real motivations that require cross-chain interoperability, but the process still feels unnecessarily complex.

 You know that feeling when something should be simple - like transferring money or booking a flight - but the steps are so frustrating you question whether it’s worth it?
 Cross-chain protocols have matured considerably over the past several years and necessary technical infrastructure exists to seamlessly transfer assets between blockchains.
-Yet user face friction from confusing steps, fragmented wallets,technical jargon, seed-phrase management, unintuitive interfaces, lack of clear human-centered design which constitute a fundamental barrier to widespread crypto adoption.
+Yet user face friction from confusing steps, fragmented wallets, technical jargon, seed-phrase management, unintuitive interfaces, lack of clear human-centered design which constitute a fundamental barrier to widespread crypto adoption.

 Instead of forcing users to figure out how to move their assets including bridges, gas tokens, and token standards, it’s more effective to let them focus on what they want to achieve - not on how to get there.